-4) Open the location chosen to move the file(s) and/or folder(s).
-Tap the ‘Action’ button and tap “Move 1 folder here”.
+3) Open the location in which you wish to move the file(s) and/or folder(s).
+Tap “item(s) selected” in the upper right hand corner and tap “Move file(s) here”.

-1) Under directory chosen (in “home” directory in picture below) tap the ‘Action’ button and tap “Add new folder”.
+1) Under directory chosen tap the ‘Action’ button and tap “Add new folder”.

 2) Enter the folder name desired and tap “Add Folder”

 3) The folder should now be listed under the directory chosen.